timlabs/uscode/United States Code/TITLE 22-FOREIGN RELATIONS AND INTERCOURSE/CHAPTER 038-DEPARTMENT OF STATE/CHAPTER 038-DEPARTMENT OF STATE.md

 ### §2680b.
 Special rules for certain monthly workers' compensation payments and other payments for Department of State personnel under chief of mission authority
 #### (a) Adjustment of compensation for certain injuries
 * #### (1) Increase
-  * The Secretary of State may pay an additional monthly monetary benefit, provided that the covered employee is receiving benefits under section 8105 or 8106 of title 5, and may determine the amount of each monthly monetary benefit amount by taking into account—
+  * The Secretary of State or the head of any other Federal agency may pay an additional monthly monetary benefit, provided that the covered employee is receiving benefits under section 8105 or 8106 of title 5, and may determine the amount of each monthly monetary benefit amount by taking into account—

     * (A) the severity of the qualifying injury;